GothenburgBitFactory/tw.org/content/docs/3rd-party.md

 - Produce, consume and handle UTF8 text properly.
   UTF8 is the only text encoding supported by Taskwarrior.
 - Don't attempt to read the database.
-  Here's why: the database format might change in future versions.
+  Here's why: the database format might change in future versions, and there are important relationships between tables in the database which must be maintained, or tasks may be corrupted.
-  Additionally, you will need to handle the rebuild operations, implement the task "unwait" feature, observe user defined attribute handling restrictions, and implement recurring task synthesis all of which require `.taskrc` and default value access.
   You would essentially be rewriting the data access and configuration portion of Taskwarrior, which is a major undertaking.
   To support filters you would also need to evaluate the supported clauses, provide DOM access and implement aliases.
 - Use the `export` command to query data from Taskwarrior.